4hmadmb/Portfolio/README.md

 In this portfolio, you will discover a collection of projects that reflect my expertise in various aspects of data science.
 From exploratory data analysis to predictive modeling, each project has been carefully crafted to demonstrate my problem-solving abilities and analytical mindset.

 # Projects Highlights
-* Analyzing Barcelona's 2022/23 Season: Utilizing machine learning algorithms to forecast customer churn, enabling proactive retention strategies for businesses.
+* Analyzing Barcelona Players 2022/23 Season: Utilizing scraped data to provide a comprehensive overview of the player's overall performance and the individual contributions of each player throughout the season .